 Independence Monument, or Vimean Ekareach as it is referred to in Khmer, is a majestic structure that dominates Phnom Penh city center.
 Erected in 1955, the Independence Monument symbolizes Cambodian Independence gained from French colonialism in 1953.
 It stands at the intersection of Norodom Boulevard and Sihanouk Boulevard in the center of the city.

 The Wat Phnom Temple is the most significant of all the temples in Phnom Penh.
-The temple has a close-knitted relationship to the capital city.
-This in effect is a sanctuary founded by Daun Penh (Grandma Penh), a wealthy widow who in 1372, retrieved from a river a log with five Buddha statues in it and ordered to elevate a piece of her property on which build a temple to house the statues.
+The temple has a close-knitted relationship with the capital city.
+This in effect is a sanctuary founded by Daun Penh (Grandma Penh), a wealthy widow who in 1372, retrieved from a river a log with five Buddha statues in it and ordered to elevate a piece of her property on which to build a temple to house the statues.
 The 27 meters high man-made hill became known as Wat Phnom.
 The Chedey and temples of Wat Phnom were renovated several times, in 1434, 1806, 1894, and 1926, and each year of renovation made the sanctuary looks better.

 Giant barb or Trei Kol Raing is the largest species of cyprinid in the world.
 These migratory fish are found only in the Mae Klong, Mekong, and Chao Phraya river basins in Indochina peninsular.
 It has declined drastically due to habitat loss and overfishing, and it is now considered critically endangered.